IslamAbdelAziz/ThmanyahTask/README.md

 #  Thmanya Task

-| Will build this app using SwiftUI, Async/Await And MV Structure (the best MVVM practice in SwiftUI)
+## Will build this app using SwiftUI, Async/Await And MV Structure (MVVM practice in SwiftUI)

-##TODO
+## TODO
 - Create Network Layer using Async/await ✅
     - Models ✅
     - Network structure ✅